chaohao2010/C36IDPSFF/README.md

     [You can choose our force field by inputting "1" and then click "Enter"]

 ### Reference
-When you publish or report results using CHARMM36IDPSFF force field, please cite this paper
+When you publish or report results using CHARMM36IDPSFF force field, please cite the following papers

 - H. Liu, D. Song, H. Lu, R. Luo and H. F. Chen.
 Intrinsically Disordered Protein Specific
   Force Field CHARMM36IDPSFF, *Chemical Biology & Drug Design*, 2018, **92**, 1722-1735.